 The State of California has adopted increasingly stringent mandates for the percentage of solid waste that can be disposed in landfills.

 In addition, certain landfills have been mandated to install methane capture systems to result in greenhouse gas reductions from these sources.
 The effects of methane are powerful - as it is 21 times more effective than carbon dioxide in retaining heat in the atmosphere.
 Methane can be flared, producing mainly carbon dioxide or used in combustion devices to generate heat or power that can be used for productive purposes displacing the use of fossil fuels.
 The following policies are recommended in the SEDA to reduce GHGs and conserve energy:

-- Maintain current targets for recycling and re-use of all types of waste material in the City and enhance waste and wastewater management practices to reduce natural resource consumption, including the following measures: - Continue to require recyclable material collection and storage areas in all residential development. - Establish recycling collection and storage area standards for commercial and industrial facilities to size the recycling areas according to the anticipated types and amounts of recyclable material generated. - Provide educational materials to residents on how and what to recycle and how to dispose of hazardous waste.
+Maintain current targets for recycling and re-use of all types of waste material in the City and enhance waste and wastewater management practices to reduce natural resource consumption, including the following measures:

-- Provide recycling canisters and collection in public areas where trash cans are also provided. - Institute a program to evaluate major waste generators and identify recycling opportunities for their facilities and operations. - Continue to partner with the California Integrated Waste Management Board on waste diversion and recycling programs and the CalMax (California Materials Exchange) program. - Evaluate the feasibility of a residential, restaurant and institutional food waste segregation and recycling program to reduce the amount of organic material sent to landfills and minimize the emissions generated by decomposing organic material. - Evaluate the feasibility of "carbon footprinting" for the City's wastewater treatment facilities, biomass and composting operations, solid waste collection and recycling programs to evaluate current carbon emissions and identify reduction areas where feasible. - Expand yard waste collection to divert compostable waste from landfills. - Study the feasibility and cost-benefit analysis of a municipal composting program to collect and compost food and yard waste, including institutional food and yard waste, using the resulting compost matter for City park and median maintenance. - Create a strategic operations plan for fulfilling the City Council resolution committing the City of Fresno to a zero waste goal. - Continue to pursue opportunities to reduce air pollution by using methane gas from the old City landfill and the City's wastewater treatment process.
+- Continue to require recyclable material collection and storage areas in all residential development. - Establish recycling collection and storage area standards for commercial and industrial facilities to size the recycling areas according to the anticipated types and amounts of recyclable material generated. - Provide educational materials to residents on how and what to recycle and how to dispose of hazardous waste. - Provide recycling canisters and collection in public areas where trash cans are also provided. - Institute a program to evaluate major waste generators and identify recycling opportunities for their facilities and operations. - Continue to partner with the California Integrated Waste Management Board on waste diversion and recycling programs and the CalMax (California Materials Exchange) program. - Evaluate the feasibility of a residential, restaurant and institutional food waste segregation and recycling program to reduce the amount of organic material sent to landfills and minimize the emissions generated by decomposing organic material. - Evaluate the feasibility of "carbon footprinting" for the City's wastewater treatment facilities, biomass and composting operations, solid waste collection and recycling programs to evaluate current carbon emissions and identify reduction areas where feasible. - Expand yard waste collection to divert compostable waste from landfills. - Study the feasibility and cost-benefit analysis of a municipal composting program to collect and compost food and yard waste to comply with the provisions of SB 1383, which requires separation of organic waste from trash. - Continue to pursue opportunities to reduce air pollution by using methane gas from the old City landfill and the City's wastewater treatment process.

-Policy RC-1.6 Municipal Facilities.
+POLICY RC-1.6 MUNICIPAL FACILITIES.